Azure/azure-devops-cli-extension/doc/dev_setup.md

 ## Start coding

-Run `vsts --version` to verify your environment is setup properly.
+Run `azdos --version` to verify your environment is setup properly.
 Any code change will be picked up automatically.